REVOLUTIONARY MIGRAINE HEADACHE TREATMENT, Tx360EU

-What is SPG Block and why should I consider it for my patient?
+What is SPG Block (Sphenopalatine Ganglion Block) and why should I consider it for my patient?

 The sphenopalatine ganglion (SPG) is located just deep to the nasal mucosa posterior to the middle nasal turbinate.
 The SPG can be blocked by diffusion of local anesthetic through the overlying mucosa.
 Sensory, sympathetic and parasympathetic fibers pass through or synapse in the SPG, making it a key structure in various types of cephalgia.
 Temporarily blocking function of the SPG can provide prompt, and sometimes sustained, relief of pain.
 It is theorized that SPGB provides sustained relief by disrupting dysfunctional neuronal activity, allowing restoration of normal function.